KDE/plasmatube/README.md

 # PlasmaTube

-YouTube video player based on QtMultimedia and youtube-dl.
+YouTube video player based on QtMultimedia and yt-dlp.

 ## Screenshot